1902 cholera outbreak of the Philippines: Casualties

 American authorities further requested the cremation of infected bodies but was met with opposition from Filipinos and Spanish residents.
 During the epidemic, there had been a growing anti-American sentiment among residents resulting in civil disobedience.
 Some believed that the cholera outbreak was a "hoax" and others propagated that Americans intentionally put poisonous powders on wells to kill unsuspecting villagers.
 By May 1903, the second wave of the epidemic commenced and cholera cases increased.
-In March 8, 1904, it increased to 166,252 reported cases resulting in 109,461 deaths.
+On March 8, 1904, it increased to 166,252 reported cases resulting in 109,461 deaths.

-From March 8, 1904 to August 23, 1905, there were no reported cases in cholera.
-In April 27, 1904, the epidemic was declared to have ended.
+From March 8, 1904, to August 23, 1905, there were no reported cases in cholera.
+On April 27, 1904, the epidemic was declared to have ended.
 Another cholera epidemic occurred in 1908.
 It was treated using intravenous injections in hospitals, despite sporadic Filipino rebellions until 1911.